 We used to pay a visit to our family members and relatives very often.
 So, staying home in this condition was a social sacrifice rather than social distance.
 Yep!
 By all these, we tried to keep it safe in Iran.
 We adapted our life, work, education, and hobbies, including traveling with this like-never-before situation.

 COVID-19 Latest Updates in Iran

 Though slowly, the 4th rise of the pandemic decreased.
 Iran continued its vaccination program, seriously.
 The first phase (the health care personnel and people with underlying diseases) was done.
 Over 1.3 million doses were injected.
 The next phase, vaccinating the elders started.
-On May 12th, the first product of the production of the Iranian COVID-19 vaccine called COVO-Iran Barakat was unveiled.

 Unfortunately, Iran struggled with another rise in the Covid-19 statistics.
 The fourth peak hovered all over Iran as fast as a flood.
 Iran has managed to control the third wave of pandemic and get to a stable state with safe blue and yellow cities.
 Yet, in this wave, the cities have gone black.
 This was due to the New Year’s vacations.

 But the good news of this stage was that the vaccination program was in progress.
 Though it is not as fast and comprehensive as it should be, the 2nd phase had started and continued as planned.